Licensing and Careers

 - Earnings for NP

 - Working Conditions for NP

 Licensure for Registered Nurses (RN)

-In 14 months the Accelerated BSN program prepares you to take the National Council Licensure Examination (NCLEX-RN), which you must pass to become licensed and to work as a registered nurse (RN).
-Licensing is done by state boards of nursing.
-RNs are required to renew their licenses on a periodic basis.
+The first three semesters of the MGH Institute School of Nursing Direct-Entry Master of Science program prepare you to take the National Council Licensure Examination (NCLEX-RN), which you must pass to become licensed and to work as a registered nurse (RN) – as well as to continue in the master's program.
+Licensing is done by state boards of nursing, and RNs are required to renew their licenses on a periodic basis.

 NCLEX Pass Rates

-According to the 2015 Bureau of Labor Statistics report, median annual earnings of registered nurses were $67,490 in 2014.
+According to the 2015 Bureau of Labor Statistics report, median annual earnings of nurse practitioners was $98,190.